Code of Conduct

 - Anyone requested to stop a behavior by conference organizers is expected to comply immediately.

 - Conference organizers or security may take any action deemed necessary and appropriate, including immediate removal from the meeting without warning or refund.

 - Conference organizers reserve the right to prohibit attendance at any future meeting.

 We ask for demographic information to allow us to evaluate how well we are reaching the broad community of faculty, and for reporting purposes to our funders.
 This information is aggregated and stripped of identifiers before being used in reports or papers.
 The agreement to this policy is included in the application.

 Both BioQUEST and QUBES promote scholarly engagement with Open Education Practices (OEP) by promoting sharing of resources by community members through professional development experiences such as this workshop.

-We encourage you to use the conference hashtag #qbio19 when sharing information about the Summer Workshop on social media.
+We encourage you to use the conference hashtag #qbio20 when sharing information about the BIOME Institute on social media.

-By attending the Summer Workshop, you grant BioQUEST and QUBES the right to use your likeness for educational or promotional purposes.
+By participating in the BIOME Institute, you grant BioQUEST and QUBES the right to use your likeness for educational or promotional purposes.